-FTM chest surgery is a positive, life- changing event for most transmen and non-binary transmasculine patients.
+FTM/N chest surgery is a positive, life- changing event for most transmen, non-binary and gender expansive patients.
 It’s also important to remember that it’s major surgical procedure.
 This means that you’ll need time to rest, recover and recuperate before resuming work, exercise and your normal routines.
 Following Dr. Mosser’s post-surgical instructions is the best way to ensure a safe and successful recovery.

 You should resume light physical activities such as walking as soon as possible.
 Light physical activity will promote healing.
 However, you should avoid any physical exertion (including sexual intimacy) that may cause you to sweat for at least three weeks.